 Common Problems / FAQs:

-Why doesn’t my Philodendron micans have many leaves?
+Why don’t my Philodendron Micans have many leaves?

 If a Philodendron Micans isn’t getting enough light, it will grow long vines to try to reach for more light.
 It also will conserve energy by producing fewer leaves on the extra-long vines.
 The more bright indirect light the plant gets, the more leaves it will produce.
 Philodendron micans generally tolerate low light conditions, but if it seems to be struggling, consider getting an indoor lighting source for the health of the plant.

 - The Best Hydroponic Tower For Indoor Gardening